-The Metro Richmond STEM Fair is Central Virginia's regional qualifying fair for the Intel International Science and Engineering Fair (Intel ISEF) and the Broadcom MASTERS competition.
-The Fair is entering its 21st year and is funded by the MathScience Innovation Center (MSiC) and the MSiC Foundation.
+The Metro Richmond STEM Fair (MRSF) is Central Virginia's regional qualifying fair for the Intel International Science and Engineering Fair (Intel ISEF) and the Broadcom MASTERS competition.
+The MRSF is entering its 21st year.
+It is organized and funded by the MathScience Innovation Center (MSiC) and the MSiC Foundation.

-Top high school students will win an all-expense paid trip to the Intel ISEF, fully funded by the MathScience Innovation Center and the 2013 Sponsors of the Metro Richmond STEM Fair, led by our Title Sponsors, Dominion and DuPont.
+Top students in the Senior Division will win an all-expense paid trip to the Intel ISEF, fully funded by the MathScience Innovation Center and the sponsors of the Metro Richmond STEM Fair, including our Title Sponsors, Dominion and DuPont.

 Other top Senior Division winners move on to compete in the Virginia State Science & Engineering Fair in April at the Virginia Military Institute in Lexington, VA.
-Here they can win additional prizes and possibly qualify for the 3 VSSEF spots to go to the Intel ISEF as representatives of Virginia.
-This year’s Intel International Science and Engineering Fair will be held in Phoenix, Arizona May 12-17, 2013.
+Here they can win additional prizes and possibly qualify for VSSEF spots to go to the Intel ISEF as representatives of Virginia.

 Intel ISEF Affiliated Regional Fair